AmirMohamadBabaee/CN-Monitoring-System/README.md

 # CN-Monitoring-System
 Final project of Computer Network course at Amirkabir University of Technology.
-THe project is the implementation of a monitoring prometheus metric client that receive metrics from different agent and merge them in prometheus metrics and expose them for Prometheus Scraper.
+The project is the implementation of a monitoring prometheus metric client that receive metrics from different agent and merge them in prometheus metrics and expose them for Prometheus Scraper.

 ## Requirements
 ```